lm-sfarzan/My_Wiki_Template/README.md

 This is a wiki template.
 Here comes the description of the project.

-The structure of the repository is as shown below:
+The project structure is as shown below:

 | Topic                                                 | Description                                                  |
 | ----------------------------------------------------- | ------------------------------------------------------------ |